nablarch/nablarch-document/en/application_framework/application_framework/libraries/log.rst

      - Outputs execution time and memory usage for performance tuning of an arbitrary process.

    * - :ref:`HTTP access log <http_access_log>`
-     - Outputs the information to grasp the execution status of application in the Web application.
+     - Outputs the information to grasp the execution status of application in the web application.
        The log includes the output information required to measure the application performance and also for load measurement of the application.
        It is also used as a trail log that outputs all request and response information to detect unauthorized use of the application.